 In 2010, Zaidi created and was the sole writer of “Going Bionic,” a film distribution and filmmaker career strategy column which was housed at FilmThreat.
 256 of Hammad’s articles were published on Film Threat between 2010-2015, and now all 300+ can be seen at GoingBionic.com.

-In 2017, Zaidi launched Limping On Cloud 9, a very successful podcast based on his life as a disabled person.
+In 2017, Zaidi launched Limping On Cloud 9, a very successful podcast based on his life.

 Hammad Zaidi is a member of the Producers Guild of America, the Writers Guild of America, and he is certified as a buyer at many film festivals and film markets worldwide, including Cannes.
-Zaidi holds a Master of Fine Arts from the UCLA School of Theatre, Film, and Television’s Producers Program.
+Zaidi holds a Master of Fine Arts from the UCLA School of Theatre, Film, and Television’s Producers Program and a Bachelors of Arts in Media Management from California State University, Northridge.